lfucg/content-guide/pages/how-to-write.md

 title: How to write for the website
 ---

-All content on the City’s website must be written at or below a fifth grade reading level.
+All content on the City’s website must be written at or below a eight-grade reading level.

 You can paste your text into the <a href="http://www.hemingwayapp.com/">Hemingway Editor</a> to check readability.

 **Content principles**

+Lexingotnky.gov follows the <a href="https://www.apstylebook.com/">AP Stylebook.</a> All content in the LFUCG content guide has been created using the AP Stylebook.

+**Content principles**

 > 1.	_Start with people_ – Talk to your readers directly.
 Tell them what they need to do and use words they use.
 > 2.	_Make it easy_ – Make it simple for our residents to interact with us.
 Hide the complexity of government and our processes.
 Only give the user the information they need at that time.
 > 3.	_Write for everyone_ – Write simple.
 Use plain English.
-Check to make sure your writing is at or below a fifth grade reading level.
+Check to make sure your writing is at or below a eighth-grade reading level.
 > 4.	_Earn trust_ – Keep the website current and accurate.
 > 5.	_Hold ourselves accountable_ – Revisit every page every year.
 Look at popular pages and services more frequently.
 Use data to continually improve the site.